 - Storm, The Stinger and The Surge – coaster style slides that take you out into the rapids

 - The leap of faith – a body slide that takes you straight down vertically and through the shark tank

 - Shark attack – A slide that takes you under the aquarium

-The coaster slides are interesting, they have mechanics in that lift your raft at certain points do you can go up as well as down on your journey, which is pretty novel – I had been on a ride like this before at Volcano Bay, Orlando, and they are really good fun, very fast and very splashy.
+The coaster slides are interesting, they have mechanics in that lift your raft at certain points.
+This being so you can go up as well as down on your journey, which is pretty novel.
+I had been on a ride like this before at Volcano Bay, Orlando, and they are really good fun, very fast and very splashy.
 They all popped you back out into the lazy river tributaries, so you could either continue into one of those or jump out and head back up the tower.

 The leap of faith is extremely tall.
 I am not afraid of heights but I did feel pretty nervous up at the top of that slide.
 Particularly as many feet below is an open shark tank and there is no cover over the slide!
-You are of course down it in a matter of seconds and too quick to really see the fish above you as you rocket through, but still pretty cool.
-I don’t have any photos from going down this one as it was an arms and legs crossed job so we left the GoPro behind, but trust me it is quite terrifying but great fun!
+You are of course down it in a matter of seconds.
+And it is much too quick to really see the fish above you as you rocket through.
+But still pretty cool.
+I don’t have any photos from going down this one as it was an arms and legs crossed job so we left the GoPro behind.
+Trust me however, it is really quite terrifying but great fun!

-Poseidon’s tower is towards the back of the park and is more lost ruin of Atlantis type style with big pictures of sea creatures inside etc. There are 4 lots of slides to choose from in here:
+Poseidon’s tower is towards the back of the park.
+It is more lost ruin of Atlantis style, with big pictures of sea creatures inside etc. There are 4 lots of slides to choose from in here:

 - Poseidon’s revenge – body slides with entry chamber and trap door